babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 `BtcStaking` Message:

-This IBC packet is used to send the staking and unstaking requests from the Babylon BTC staking module to the BSN side.
+This IBC packet is used to send the staking and unstaking requests from the Babylon Genesis BTC staking module to the BSN.
 It contains the necessary information about the amount of BTC to be staked or unstaked, as well as the address of the delegator, the involved transactions on the Bitcoin network, their validation information, etc.
 It also sends information about finality providers entering the BSN network, and finality providers leaving the network due to slashing on other chains.

 `BtcTimestamp` Message:

-This IBC packet is used to send the timestamping information from the Babylon BTC timestamping module to the BSN side.
+This IBC packet is used to send the timestamping information from Babylon Genesis BTC timestamping module to the BSN.
 It contains the necessary information about Bitcoin headers and their timestamps.
 This information is forwarded to the `btc-light-client` contract, which maintains the light client state of the Bitcoin network on the BSN.

 `BtcHeaders` Message:

-This IBC packet is used to send the Bitcoin headers from the Babylon BTC timestamping module to the BSN side.
+This IBC packet is used to send the Bitcoin headers from Babylon Genesis BTC timestamping module to the BSN.
 It contains the necessary information about the Bitcoin headers, their hashes, heights, and the associated proof of work.
 It's also forwarded to the `btc-light-client` contract, which maintains the light client state of the Bitcoin network on the BSN.